pjincz/nginx-cgi/README.md

 ### Request body

-The request body will be passed as stdin.
+The request body will be passed via stdin.
 Here's an example to read all request body and echo it:

 ```sh